 Patients receive additional education at the conclusion of their visit, resulting in fewer questions after the visit.

-Of the questions that do come into the office, the physician's team should be able to handle most of them.
-The physician may delegate most questions and concerns to the nurses or medical assistants on the team.
-Their knowledge of each patient's case will be much greater in a team-based care model, and they will be able to answer most questions according to what was said during the visit or the plan of care that was determined.
+Of the questions that do come into the office, particularly messages from patients, the physician's team should be able to handle most of them.
+An established workflow for patient portal messages is essential.
+In a team-based care model, nurses and medical assistants have much greater knowledge about each patient within the practice and should be able to answer most questions according to what was said during the visit or the plan of care that was determined.
 They will also build their skillset over time, further engaging them in this critical work.

 Communicate the change team's work to your patients as well.
 You may want to draft a letter announcing this exciting transition, incorporate information about the change into a personalized pre-visit phone call, or simply let patients know of the changes during the rooming process—so patients know what to expect.
 Pamphlets in the waiting and exam rooms could also be used to remind patients of the changes before their visit begins.